Question about the program? Call, text or email us. We're here to help!

 A nurse’s life is physically and emotionally demanding.
-The long days, endless nights, and constant chaos takes a toll.
+The long days, endless nights, and constant chaos take a toll.

 “With twelve-hour days, zero time, and being forever exhausted, I just don’t see how I can lose weight.”